top of page

 I'll keep one of the Official Certificates of Marriage for my records, send the other one to the relevant department of Births, Deaths and Marriages (BDM), along with the NOIM and DONLI within 14 days of your wedding, and you get to keep the Form 15 certificate, which I'll place in an envelope and entrust to a responsible person of your choice for safekeeping whilst you party the night away!

-If you intend to change your name after the wedding, I can help you apply for your Marriage Certificate when I lodge the other documents for a small fee of $65.
+If you would like to order an Official Certificate of Marriage, or you intend to change your surname after the wedding, I can help you apply for your Marriage Certificate when I lodge the other documents for a small fee of $64.72.
 This covers the cost of the Marriage Certificate that you will use to change your name, as well as registered post to your address.
 The certificate is different from the 'Official Certificate of Marriage we sign on your wedding day, and must be obtained through Births, Deaths and Marriages after your marriage has been registered with them.

 If you would prefer to order the form yourself, you can apply for a Marriage Certificate from the department of Births, Deaths and Marriages of the state in which you were married.